Shira98/blockchain-scm/README.md

 Frontend images for current state of the application are stored in the `images/currentstate` folder.

+To know more about what's part of the frontend code, check out the README file in `appfrontend/`.

 ## Getting Started

 ### Install the Required Dependencies